 - GPS mode without music: Up to 18 hours

 Also, the watch can only show the percentage of battery remaining and can’t do what the higher end Garmin models are capable of – displaying duration of workout left instead of battery percentage.
-I would assume this is a software issue and could be easily implemented if Garmin had wanted to.

 The Vivoactive 4 takes industry-standard 22mm watch straps so that’s an alternative for accessorising.